springload/react-accessible-details/README.md

 ## Styling

 This component doesn't include any styling, and although it will work in IE11 you may need to provide some default styles for this browser such as `display:block` on the `<summary>` tag.

+Because the components support `className` they're compatible with Styled Components if you want that approach.

 ## Credit